antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 MVC (Model-View-Controller) is one of the most well-known and least understood decomposition patterns.

 Initially it was used in "fat" client applications.
-Model, View, and Controller in such applications were all loaded in memory and could interact immediately:
+Model, View, and Controller in such applications were all loaded in memory, and could interact immediately:

 ![MVC on fat clients](/images/MVC_fat_client.png)

-Here Action updates Model and View is re-rendered immediately because it observes the state of the Model.
+Here Action updates Model, and View is re-rendered immediately because it observes the state of the Model.

 Later MVC was adopted for web applications.
 Some of the HTTP implementations were completely wrong:

 ![Completely wrong implementation of MVC on server](/images/MVC_Server_HTTP_Completely_Wrong.png)

 Notice that state modification and state representation both happen in one request.
 Also Controller does all the communication.
 View does not observe Model.
+This is violation of HTTP protocol.

-Many of those, who followed HTTP rules came up with following communication:
+Many of those, who followed HTTP rules, came up with following communication:

 ![Wrong implementation of MVC for HTTP](/images/MVC_Server_HTTP_Wrong.png)